neilpeterson/container-scheduler-stock-ticker-batch/readme.md

 # Stock App - Container Demo

-This is simple stock report application; the work flow is:
+This is simple stock report application; the end user work flow is:

 - User enters a stock symbol or multiple stock symbols and an email address.
 - User receives a simple stock report via email.

-The purpose of this application is to demonstrate the benefits of container technology at scale.
-Many current demo applications in circulation demo a static site – database solution.
-The goal with this demo is to show off how containers enable the future generation of distributed application architecture.
+The purpose of this application is to demonstrate the benefits of container technology when paired with distributed application at scale.

 ## Architecture